adamchainz/django-mysql/docs/cache.rst

 are easy.

-To use these methods, it must be possible to reverse-map the "full" key stored in the databse to the key you would provide to ``cache.get``, via a 'reverse key function'.
+To use these methods, it must be possible to reverse-map the "full" key stored in the database to the key you would provide to ``cache.get``, via a 'reverse key function'.
 If you have not set ``KEY_FUNCTION``, ``MySQLCache`` will use Django’s default key function, and can therefore default the reverse key function too, so you will not need to add anything.